2i2c-org/2i2c-org.github.io/content/blog/2025/good-citizen/index.md

   - impact
 ---

-Over the past year, the 2i2c team has been thinking more deeply about our relationship with our _upstream_ communities.
+Any organization building on open source faces a fundamental tension: how do you serve the needs of your organizational stakeholders while also acting as a responsible steward of the upstream projects you depend on?
+This is harder than it looks - simply "making PRs" leaves a number of open source needs unaddressed, and can burn out both your team members and the open source maintainers.
+We think about this a lot at 2i2c, and want to share our framework to navigate this challenge intentionally.

 Here are a few questions we've been grappling with:

 - How do we tie general upstream maintenance to value delivered to our user communities?
 - How can we scope upstream support so that it doesn't detract from our service needs and product strategy?